-- The Highlights on Homelessness from the ECD Newsletters in 2016/2017 are a compilation of articles that provides resources from ACF and partners.
+- The Highlights on Homelessness from the ECD Newsletters in 2016/2017 (PDF)are a compilation of articles that provides resources from ACF and partners.

-- "Young Children Experiencing Homelessness" is a blog written by Marsha Basloe, Senior Advisor for Early Childhood Development, July 2017.
+- "Young Children Experiencing Homelessness (PDF)" is a blog written by Marsha Basloe, Senior Advisor for Early Childhood Development, July 2017.

 Policies and Guidance

 - March 30, 2016 Congressional Briefing on Early Childhood Homelessness